danfromtitan/envars-from-node-labels/README.md

 ## Deployment

-For deployment, you can use either the Makefile scripted approach or the Helm chart included with the project.
-Both methods achieve the same outcome, including to create a TLS self-signed certificate that will be used by the webhook.
+For deployment, you can use either the [Helm chart included with the project](./charts/envars-webhook) or the [Makefile](./Makefile) scripted approach.
+Both methods achieve the same outcome, including the creation ot the TLS self-signed certificate that will be used by the webhook.

+### Helm chart

+Follow the [instructions in Helm chart](charts/envars-webhook/README.md) to use this method.

 ### Makefile scripts